-Raducanu to face Garcia in Indian Wells
+Raducanu to face Garcia at Indian Wells

-Emma Raducanu set to face Caroline Garcia in Indian Wells
+Emma Raducanu set to face Caroline Garcia at Indian Wells

 Last updated on .From the section Tennis